SebastianPrehn/aoc/README.md

 My chosen language of 2021 was C#.

-I failed to really get into the challenges before the mid of the month, where my motion to actively try had detoriated significantly.
+I failed to really get into the challenges before the mid of the month, where my motion to actively try had deteriorated significantly.

+## 2022

+My chosen language of 2022 is Python.

+My ambitions remain the overall ones, and I prefer to be finished with the puzzle before noon each day for my local time (UTC+01:00)